facioquo/stock-indicators-python/docs/pages/guide.md

 For example, if you are using daily data and want one year of precise EMA(250) data, you need to provide 3 years of historical quotes (1 extra year for the lookback period and 1 extra year for convergence); thereafter, you would discard or not use the first two years of results.
 Occassionally, even more is required for optimal precision.

-### Using Pandas.Dataframe
+### Using pandas.DataFrame

-If you are using `Pandas.Dataframe` to hold quote data, you have to convert it into our `Quote` instance.
-That means you must iterate them row by row.
-There's [an awesome article](https://towardsdatascience.com/efficiently-iterating-over-rows-in-a-pandas-dataframe-7dd5f9992c01) that introduces the best-efficiency way to iterate `Dataframe`.
+If you are using `pandas.DataFrame` to hold quote data, you have to convert it into an iterable `Quote` list.
+Here's [an efficient way](https://towardsdatascience.com/efficiently-iterating-over-rows-in-a-pandas-dataframe-7dd5f9992c01) to iterate `Dataframe` using _list comprehension_.

-Here's an example we'd like to suggest: **use list comprehension**

 ```python
 # Suppose that you have dataframe like the below.